What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 Why It’s a Problem

 Small aircraft used for transfers (like Cessna Caravans) have tiny luggage holds with irregular shapes.
 A rigid, hard-sided case cannot be squashed to fit.
 If it doesn't fit, it gets left behind.
-Furthermore, many lodges have sand or gravel paths where "spinner" wheels are useless.
+Many lodges also have sand or gravel paths where "spinner" wheels are useless.

 The Fix